cbinding/yearspans/README.md

 ## Testing ##
 A suite of tests using the Python _unittest_ framework are located under the _tests_ directory.
-There are 280 tests in all, covering the various categories of year span textual expressions in each supported language.
+There are 280 unit tests in all, covering the various categories of year span textual expressions in each supported language.